vesuxyz/docs/docs/explore/defi-spring.md

 Recently, the program was expanded to **a total of 90M STRK tokens, with the aim of continuing until all rewards are distributed.
 This is expected to extend into Q1 or even Q2 2025**.

-Vesu users are also eligible for STRK rewards.
-This means that you can earn STRK tokens for supplying liquidity on certain Vesu market
+Vesu users are eligible for STRK rewards.
+This means that you can earn STRK tokens for supplying liquidity on certain Vesu markets.

 ### What are DeFi Spring rewards?